Built-in Agents

 write_plan,ask_user_question, andimplement_plan.

-- Use when: you need hand-written code changes that aren't expressed in the model - a custom service implementation, a bug fix in a partial file, a refactor of generated extensions.
+- What it does: handles hand-written code changes that aren't expressed in the model - custom service implementations, bug fixes in partial files, refactors of generated extensions, and other implementation work.

 - Behavior: reads files before modifying them, prefers